flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 The Agora should be built on a federated protocol to limit the negative impact of diasporas.
 Groups might temporarily diverge in their views enough to want to run separate Agoras, but different Agoras should be able to cooperate on problems and solutions for which there is enough ideological alignment, and eventually merge back.

 ## Applications
+- We also cover details of a free and open source reference Agora which provides a minimum viable implementation of the [underlay](https://anagora.org/underlay), **interlay**, **overlay** components of a **distributed knowledge graph**.
+    - This reference system is based on off-the-shelf components like Markdown and git.
+    - Individual Agora instances are expected to **federate** and organize into a greater **Agora network**.
+    - We describe how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 ### Collaborative problem solving